jerbob92/TrelloToJira/README.md

  - Migrate card comments

 ## What's missing?
 Probably some stuff that I didn't need, like checklists.
-The code is quite simple, MR's are welcome.
+The code is quite simple, PR's are welcome.

 ## Options
 | Parameter              | Default Value    | Description  |